spex-xray/spex-help/source/reference/commands/fit.rst

 multiple minima, but again here choice of initial parameters is important, and there is no guarantee that the true minimum is reached.
 In addition, they require significantly more function evaluations compared with the Levenberg-Marquardt algorithm.
-It is adviced to turn back to the Levenberg-Marquardt method when error search is done.
+It is advised to turn back to the Levenberg-Marquardt method when error search is done.

 Simulated annealing details